 (1) During December 1995, Kay-Bee undertook \$25.8 million of inventory clearance markdowns in order to liquidate discontinued items and slower-moving merchandise.
-This markdown charge resulted in an increase in cost of sales in the fourth quarter.
+This markdown charge resulted in an increase in cost of goods sold in the fourth quarter.

-(2) During the fourth quarter of 1995, Kay-Bee incurred \$65.8 million of restructuring and asset impairment charges to cover the closing of 52 underperforming stores and to write-down impaired assets.
+(2) During the fourth quarter of 1995, Kay-Bee incurred \$65.8 million of restructuring and asset impairment charges to cover the closing of 52 underperforming stores and the write-down of impaired assets.